CMPD Officers Clark and Shelton Scholarship

 - Employee should be employed by the agency or can be retired from agency.

 - Students interested in a career in law enforcement without an immediate family member employed at a qualified agency may still apply for the scholarship.
-Please note priority will be given to applicants who meet all criteria outlined in scholarship application.
+Please note priority will be given to applicants who meet all criteria outlined in the scholarship application.

 College Foundation of North Carolina — College Foundation of North Carolina (CFNC) is a free service of the State of North Carolina that helps students plan, apply, and pay for college.
 CFNC is a partnership of Pathways, the N.C.
 State Education Assistance Authority, and College Foundation, Inc. High School seniors from qualifying counties are eligible for up to a $12,000 scholarship ($3000 per year for four years) to attend participating colleges and universities.
 Click the link above for more information.

 Lending Tree Scholarship — Money for college?
 Enter to win today!
-Please write an essay that tells why, for you personally, college education is worth the time, energy, and money.
+Please write an essay that tells why, for you personally, a college education is worth the time, energy, and money.
 The essay must not exceed 200 words.
 Any essays that go over 200 words will result in a disqualified application.
 Open to all U.S. citizens who are high school seniors with a 3.5 or higher GPA.
 Click the link above for more information.

 Shutterfly Business Scholarship — Shutterfly is proud to announce the $10,000 educational program established to help business majors achieve their educational goals.
 The program supports not only the student, with $5,500 of the $10,000, but also your community by awarding $4,500 of it in equal shares to the primary, middle and high schools where you graduated.
 So, if you win, it’s a win-win for you and your community.
 Click the link above for more information.